a Pilgrimage Chaplain

-Seoul is the capital and largest metropolis of South Korea and unquestionably the economic, political and cultural hub of the country.
+Seoul is the capital and largest metropolis of South Korea.
+It is unquestionably the economic, political and cultural hub of the country.
 Today, Seoul is considered a leading and a...Seoul

-Seoul is the capital and largest metropolis of South Korea and unquestionably the economic, political and cultural hub of the country.
+Seoul is the capital and largest metropolis of South Korea.

 The subway system is the third largest in the world and perhaps one of the finest, providing 4G, LTE, Wifi and DMB inside subway cars.

 St. Kim was executed at the age of 26 and was not permitted a funeral.
 But 40 days after the execution, Vincentius Lee Minsik was able to steal St. Kim’s body with great difficulty.
 He carried it on his back eventually burying it in Mirinae.

-Gwangju Metropolitan City is the fifth largest city in South Korea.
+Gwangju Metropolitan City is the sixth largest city in South Korea.
 It has consistently played an important role in the history of Korea’s democracy and human rights movement, the most...Gwangju

 It has consistently played an important role in the history of Korea’s democracy and human rights movement, the most recent of which was the Gwangju Massacre of May 18, 1980, in which at least 207 students were killed by army forces suppressing a pro-democracy demonstration.

 Gwangju has a thriving youth and arts, culture where any visitor will notice a generally more fashion conscious populace.

 The Blessed Virgin Mary began weeping through her statue owned by Julia Kim in Naju, Korea, on June 30, 1985.
 It is now housed in the House of the Blessed...Naju

 The Blessed Virgin Mary began weeping through her statue owned by Julia Kim in Naju, Korea, on June 30, 1985.
 It is now housed in the House of the Blessed Mother where Masses, prayers and devotions are held regularly.

 Situated five miles west of the House of the Blessed Mother is the Naju Holy Mountain, site of a miraculous spring which has been instrumental for numerous healings.
 The place is a replica of Mount Calvary with a large Crucifix and statues of Our Lady, St. John, St. Mary Magdalene and a Roman soldier.
 Encircling the whole place is the Way of the Cross with fifteen stations.
 Frequently, the air on the Mountain is filled with the fragrance of roses.